 - In the case of students without legal immigration status, fill out an affidavit stating that they have filed or will file an application to legalize their immigration status as soon as they are eligible to do so.

 - To get a Cal Grant, students must also meet all other Cal Grant eligibility criteria.
-Follow this link for additional information on Cal Grant eligibility.
+Visit the Cal Grant page for additional information on Cal Grant eligibility.

 Have any questions?

-If you have questions regarding whether or not you qualify for AB540 status, please go to the Admissions office or follow this link for their AB540 webpage.
+If you have questions regarding whether or not you qualify for AB540 status, please go to the Admissions office or visit the AB540 webpage.

 If you are already an AB540 student and have questions about your California Dream Act Application or eligibility, please contact the Financial Aid Office.